 ARCA conducted an internal survey with their intake specialists that place further emphasis on the need for more capacity.
 Half of the respondents indicated that they refer 5 or more potential patients to another facility on a daily basis.
-More than half of the respondents indicated that they ask 5 or more callers to "call back tomorrow" to check for capacity on a daily basis.
-One specialist conducts 30 prescreens on average per day alone.
+Further, more than half of the respondents indicated that they ask 5 or more callers to "call back tomorrow" to check for capacity on a daily basis.
+One specialist conducts 30 pre-screens on average per day alone.

-Growth in Overdose Deaths Demonstrate Rapidly Escalating Demand
+Growth in Overdose Deaths in the Service Area Demonstrates Rapidly Escalating Demand

-The SMFP methodology is based on population growth alone and only uses one prior year of data to project demand and bed need.
+The 2020 SMFP methodology is based on population growth alone and only uses one prior year of data to project demand and bed need.
 Therefore, the methodology does not capture the rapid escalation of demand associated with the national, statewide, and local opioid epidemic.
-For example, growth in overdoses in the Central Region and the MCO regions, with which ARCA contracts, demonstrates the increasing demand for additional Detox/Treatment beds.
-The North Carolina Department Health and Human Services website serves as a great source for overdose data (Injury and Violence Prevention Branch: Poisoning Data, 2018).
-North Carolina as a whole has seen a steady increase in deaths due to medication/drug overdoses since 1999, with approximately 88 percent of those deaths being unintentional overdoses; the majority of those deaths were due to opioid use.
-From 1999 to 2016, the number of medication/drug overdose deaths increase from approximately 1,100 deaths to almost 2,000 deaths in just a three-year period.
+For example, growth in overdoses in the Central Region and the MCO regions, with which ARCA contracts, demonstrates the increasing demand for greater access to and additional availability of Detox/Treatment beds.
+The North Carolina Department of Health and Human Services website serves as a reliable source for overdose data (Injury and Violence Prevention Branch: Poisoning

+Data, 2019)1.
+North Carolina as a whole has seen a steady increase in deaths due to medication/drug overdoses since 1999, with approximately 90 percent of those deaths being unintentional overdoses; the majority of those deaths were due to opioid use.
+From 1999 to 2017, the number of medication/drug overdose deaths increased by 440 percent.
+More importantly, the spike between 2013 and 2017 shows an increase from approximately 1,100 deaths to over 2,000 deaths in just a four-year period.

 ARCA's home county of Forsyth has experienced the same rising trend in opioid related overdoses and deaths as the State.
-Between 2013 and 2016, deaths from overdose increased from less than 40 to 79 almost doubling in a four-year period.
+Between 2013 and 2016, deaths from overdose increased from less than 40 to 79, nearly doubling in a four-year period.